 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 0.00 minutes getting to work every day.

-In terms of college education, Wisconsin Dells ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.
+Wisconsin Dells ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.

 Wisconsin Dells is an extremely ethnically-diverse city.
 The people who call Wisconsin Dells home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wisconsin Dells residents report their race to be Native Hawaiian.
 Important ancestries of people in Wisconsin Dells include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.